Azure-Samples/ignite-tour-lp1s1/src/inventory-service/README.md

 # Inventory Service

-This project needs an instance of SQL Server or SQL Database.
+This project needs an instance of SQL Server, SQL Database, or PostgreSQL.
 Create a user secret in InventoryService.Api project and run the app:

 ```
 dotnet user-secrets set 'ConnectionStrings:InventoryContext' '<sqldb-connection-string>'